-As previously reported, in Lancashire the Panel was initially made up of 15 Elected Members, one from each Authority.
+As previously reported, in Lancashire the Panel is made up of 15 Elected Members, one from each Authority.
 Up to an additional 3 elected members can be added in order to achieve the 'balanced appointment objective' so that when taken together the Members of the Panel represented the political make up of all the relevant local authorities for the police area and had the skills, knowledge and experience necessary for it to discharge its functions effectively.

 Having considered the provisions in the legislation and options available for applying a political balance to the Panel, it was agreed that the constitution of the PCP for 2012/13 be based on calculation of the then political balances across the whole membership of authorities, with the Independent Members being grouped together as a whole.
 At that time, it was also agreed to appoint an additional three Elected Members to achieve political balance and the Home Secretary subsequently approved this basis in order to achieve the political balance objective.
-This was the arrangement up until last year (2019/20) when the Panel could not agree the appointment of the additional 3 elected member seats to assist the political balance.
+This has been the arrangement for most years since.